tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/数据处理接口/图片处理/图片压缩/AVIF 压缩_intl_en.md

-## Overview
+## Feature Overview

-Image compression refers to reducing an image’s size as much as possible without changing its quality, to reduce its cost for storage and traffic and speed up access.
+Image compression is the process of downsizing an image as much as possible without sacrificing quality so that it can be stored at a lower cost and accessed more quickly.

-COS launched the AVIF compression feature based on [CI](https://intl.cloud.tencent.com/document/product/1045/33422) to convert images into AVIF format, which is a brand-new image format that uses AV1 compression algorithms.
+COS launched the AVIF compression feature based on [CI](https://www.tencentcloud.com/document/product/1045/33422) to convert images into AVIF format, which is a brand-new image format that uses AV1 compression algorithms.
 It was first introduced by Netflix in February 2020 and has supported browsers such as Chrome and Firefox.

 ## Restrictions